danawoodman/starter/README.md

 gulp watch # or just "gulp" which is an alias to "gulp watch"
 ```

 This will startup a webserver using [fb-flo][fb-flo], watch for changes to your JavaScript, HTML and LESS files and automatically rebuild them and run the Mocha test suite.
-It will open up the application in your default browser when you first run it to streamline the development process.

 Try running `gulp watch` in one tab in your terminal program and then edit a LESS, HTML or JavaScript file and watch the page reload automatically.
 Sexy.